Herbal Medicine Walk

 One study conducted in 2013 investigated the potential anti-inflammatory effects of this trees bark extract on patients with osteoarthritis.
 The study involved a randomized, double-blind, placebo-controlled trial with 100 participants.
 The results showed that the bark extract significantly reduced inflammation and improved physical function compared to the placebo group.

 And this is just a glimpse of what you will discover...
-The Herbal Medicine Walks are very limited and there are only a few spots and a few walks in a season.
+The Medicine Walks are very limited and hold only capacity for 10 people per session to keep it initmate.
+Make sure to book ahead!

-So, why spend lots of money on toxic drugs with side effects when you can walk with Herbalist Dave Olupot and learn the healing power of plants?
+So, why spend lots of money on toxic drugs with side effects when you can walk with Herbalist Dave Achula and learn the healing power of plants?

 Wouldn't it be nice to go outside and pick your plants and turn them into medicine?
 I'll show you how to effectively combine herbs together to prevent and serve common ailments.